elixir-lang/elixir/README.md

 ## Building documentation

-Building the documentation requires [ExDoc](https://github.com/elixir-lang/ex_doc) to be installed and built in the same containing folder as elixir.
+Building the documentation requires [ExDoc](https://github.com/elixir-lang/ex_doc) to be installed and built in the same containing folder as Elixir.

 ```sh
 # After cloning and compiling Elixir